 If you are not a national of an EU/EEA country or Switzerland, you can still qualify for student finance if you have a residence permit type II, III or IV.

 If you do not meet the nationality requirements for student finance, you may still qualify for limited funding towards the payment of your tuition or course fee.

 Student finance comprises 3 components: a loan, a student travel product and a supplementary grant (depending on parental income).
 You always have to pay back the loan.
 The student travel product and supplementary grant are converted into a gift if you graduate within 10 years.
 Otherwise you will have to repay them as well.

 How long do I qualify for it?

-For a 4-year degree programme (HBO or university) you are entitled to 7 years of student finance.
+For a 4-year degree programme (HBO or university), you are entitled to 7 years of student finance.
 A supplementary grant is only possible the first 4 years.
-The student travel product you can get for 5 years.
+The student travel product can be received for 5 years.
 Some degree programmes take longer than 4 years.
-Then you are longer entitled to student finance.
+Then you are further entitled to student finance.
 You have to use up your student finance within 10 years.

 Apply before you turn 30